M'zab: History

 The Mozabites ("Ath Mzab") are a branch of a large Berber tribe, the Iznaten, which lived in large areas of middle southern Algeria.
 Many Tifinagh letters and symbols are engraved around the Mzab Valley.

 After the Muslim conquest of the Maghreb, the Mozabites became Muslims of the Mu'tazili school.
 The indigenous Christian population persisted until the 11th century.
 After the fall of the Rustamid state, the Rustamid royal family with some of their citizens chose the Mzab Valley as their refuge.
 However, the Rostemids were Ibadi and sent a preacher (Abu Bakr an-Nafusi) who successfully converted the indigenous Mozabites.

 France conquered Algeria in 1830.
 The M'zab was annexed to France only in 1882 and reverted to Algerian indigenous rule in summer 1962 upon its national independence.
-Ghardaia (Taghardait) is the main town and capital of the M'zab, and El Atteuf (Tajnint) is the oldest settlement in the region.
-Beni Isguen (At Isgen) is the most sacred Berber Islamic town.
+Ghardaia (Taghardait) is the main town and capital of the M'zab, and El Atteuf is the oldest settlement in the region.
+Beni Isguen is the most sacred Berber Islamic town.
 It prohibits all non-M'zabites from various sections of the town, and all foreigners from spending the night within its walls.
-Melika (At Mlichet) is populated by a kabily town named Mlikch which is until now located near Bouira, and it contains spacious cemeteries and a historical Mosque in the centre of the ksar, and Bounoura (At Bounour) is a historical ksar which contain Azwil palm grove, while El Guerrara (Igraren) and Berriane (Iberguen) have been part of the M'zab since the 17th century.
+Melika contains spacious cemeteries and a historical Mosque in the centre of the ksar, and Bounoura is a historical ksar which contain Azwil palm grove, while El Guerrara and Berriane have been part of the M'zab since the 17th century.